leifwalsh/dynlock/README.md

 dynlock
 =======

-dynamo ring-style approach to readers-writer locking
+dynlock (for "dynamo lock") is a Dynamo ring-style approach to readers-writer locking (the SharedTimedMutex concept) possibly providing more scalability for readers.